-- By default global variables can be accessed globally (read access). - Attempting to change the value of global variable will only create a new local variable by the same name (no write access to the global, only the local is changed).
+- By default global variables can be accessed globally (read access). - Attempting to change the value of global variable will only create a new local variable by the same name (no write access to the global, a local is created).

 ''' num = 1